yassir58/Trello-clone/srcs/backend/README.md

 - [x] Handler for getting all the board information by id including the lists
 - [x] Handler for updating the board information might the be the visibility or name, description etc.
 - [x] Handler for deleting a board by id \*\* after disconnecting all the users and list associated with that board
+- [ ] Allow to search for a board by name

 ## Users: